api7/api7-helm-chart/charts/api7-gateway/README.md

 Prerequisites
 -------------

+Before installing API7 Gateway, you need to install API7 Dashboard and create at least one cluster on the Dashboard.
+See [api7-dashboard](../api7-dashboard) to learn how to install API7 Dashboard by helm chart.

 Before you go ahead, please make sure you have installed [helm](https://helm.sh) in the environment that you'll operate the Kubernetes cluster.

 Next, since we don't have a private online repository for these enterprise-edition projects, you should clone/download this project to that project.